nipun2003/passgen-java/Individual Submissions/NipunKumar/readme.md

  ### This is a simple cli tool which generates random password of default length 8

  ### Prerequisite
-   For compilation the class your system must install java-jdk 8.0 or above and proper setup of JAVA_HOME environment.
+   <div>For compilation the class your system must install java-jdk 8.0 or above and proper setup of JAVA_HOME environment.</div>
-   For run the jar file you must have jre 1.8 or above.
+   <div>For run the jar file you must have jre 1.8 or above.</div>
    For copy password in linux distribution you must have xclip installed in your system.

  ### How To Use